section-engineering-education/engineering-education/articles/graph-data-structure-python-part1/index.md

 - **Vertices** -- Vertices are entities in a graph.
 Every vertex has a value associated with it.
 For example, if we represent a list of cities using a graph, the vertices would represent cities.

 - **Edges** -- Edges represent the relationship between the vertices in the graph.
 Edges may or may not have a value associated with them.
-For example, if we represent a list of cities using a graph, the edges would represent the distance between cities.
+For example, if we represent a list of cities using a graph, the edges would represent the path between cities.

 ![Graph Diagram](/engineering-education/graph-data-structure-python-part1/graph.png)